Preventing workplace problems

 On this page:

-- Other entitlements
+- Know the minimum entitlements

-- Stay up to date with workplace law changes
+- Stay up to date

 - Tools and resources

-- Related information
+- More information

-Case study – Emilie’s story
+Case study – Emilie’s story maintaining compliance as a small business owner

 The National Employment Standards (NES) are the minimum employment entitlements that apply to most employees.